cosmos2718/Kimyubin/index.md

 ## Hobbies

 I enjoy reading books from a wide range of fields, especially in the natural sciences.
-I also love watching musicals, listening to music, playing the bass guitar, drawing, and creating videos.
+I also love watching musicals, listening to music, drawing, and creating videos.

 You can watch some educational videos I’ve uploaded on my YouTube channel, [@mulli_babo](https://www.youtube.com/@mulli_babo).